Demeter: Iconography

 Demeter was frequently associated with images of the harvest, including flowers, fruit, and grain.
 She was also sometimes pictured with her daughter Persephone.
 However, Demeter is not generally portrayed with any of her consorts; the exception is Iasion, the youth of Crete who lay with her in a thrice-ploughed field and was killed afterward by a jealous Zeus with a thunderbolt.

 Demeter is assigned the zodiac constellation Virgo, the Virgin, by Marcus Manilius in his 1st-century Roman work Astronomicon.
 In art, the constellation Virgo holds Spica, a sheaf of wheat in her hand and sits beside constellation Leo the Lion.

 In Arcadia, she was known as "Black Demeter".
 She was said to have taken the form of a mare to escape the pursuit of her younger brother, Poseidon, and having been raped by him despite her disguise, she dressed all in black and retreated into a cave to mourn and to purify herself.
 She was consequently depicted with the head of a horse in this region.

 A sculpture of the Black Demeter was made by Onatas.

 Description

-A Goddess of Harvest
+In the earliest conceptions of Demeter she is the goddess of grain and threshing, however her functions were extended beyond the fields and she was often identified with the earth goddess (Gaia).
+Some of the epithets of Gaia and Demeter are similar showing the identity of their nature.
+In most of her myths and cults, Demeter is the "Grain-Mother" or the "Earth-Mother".
+In the older chthonic cults the earth goddess was related to the Underworld and in the secret rites (mysteries) Demeter and Persephone share the double function of death and fertility.
+Demeter is the giver of the secret rites and the giver of the laws of cereal agriculture.
+She was occasionally identified with the Great Mother Rhea-Cybele who was worshipped in Crete and Asia Minor with the music of cymbals and violent rites.
+It seems that poppies were connected with the cult of the Great Mother.